-The city is an important port on the Volga River, industrial and cultural center of the region.
-There is also Novocheboksarsk (satellite city) located about 6 km from Cheboksary.
+This city, standing on the right bank of the Cheboksary reservoir, is an important port on the Volga River, industrial and cultural center of the region.
+There is also Novocheboksarsk (a satellite city) located about 6 km from Cheboksary.

-Cheboksary is standing on the banks of the Volga River and has a large river station.
-It is a place to stop for the Volga River cruises.
-Such destinations as Astrakhan, Rostov-on-Don, Volgograd, the Caspian and the Black Sea are reachable to the south; Nizhny Novgorod, Moscow, Yaroslavl and other northern regions of Russia to the west.
+Cheboksary stands on the banks of the Volga River and has a large river station.
+It is a place to stop during the Volga River cruises.
+Such destinations as Astrakhan, Rostov-on-Don, Volgograd, the Caspian and the Black Sea are reachable to the south; Nizhny Novgorod, Moscow, Yaroslavl and other northern regions of Russia - to the west.

-Also it should be mentioned that the public transportation system of Cheboksary is one of the best in Russia (bus, minibus, trolleybus, and taxi systems).
+It should be mentioned that the public transportation system of Cheboksary is one of the best in Russia.

-The settlement was first time mentioned by the Russian army going to the Kazan Khanate in 1469.
-During the Kazan Khanate period, the town had probably a Turkic or Tatar name, Cabaqsar.
-It is similar to the present name of the city.
-Also there is another name of Cheboksary - Shupashkar (in the Chuvash people’s language, “shupashkar” means “fortress”).
+The settlement was first time mentioned by the Russian army that fought the Kazan Khanate in 1469.
+During the Kazan Khanate period, it was known as “Cabaqsar” that is probably a Turkic or Tatar name.
+But it is very similar to the present name of the city.

-The fortress and settlement were built by the Russians in 1555.
-It became an important trade center of the Volga River region by the end of the 17th century.
-Cheboksary received town status in 1781.
+The fortress and the settlement were built by the Russians in 1555.
+It became an important trade center of the Volga region by the end of the 17th century.
+Cheboksary received the town status in 1781.

-The population of Cheboksary was about 5,500 by the end of the 19th century.
+By the end of the 19th century, the population was about 5,500.
 There were several manufacturing facilities, churches and a sawmill in the town.

 Cheboksary apartment house